 - In each “server.cfg” file make sure you define parameters “servercfgfile”, “mapcyclefile”, “motdfile”, and “logsdir” but without the “+” before, pointing to the same locations mentioned in the parameters.
 If you don’t do this these parameters could become lost during a bad map change.

 - Add each service to your “update.cmd” script twice, so that each service instance is stopped before updating, then started again after updating.

 You will now have multiple Sven Co-op Dedicated Server instances on a single installation!

 That’s all for the FireDaemon Pro specific aspects of Sven Co-op Dedicated Server.
-If you require extra support on the specifics of Sven Co-op including running/configuring your server(s) there is plenty of information in the game manual including some advanced topics, and there is an active community willing to help at the server support message board.
+If you require extra support on the specifics of Sven Co-op including running/configuring your server(s) there is plenty of information in the game manual including some advanced topics, and there is an active community willing to help at the on Discord.